 CHS offers a number of unique and engaging programs for kids interested in pets.
 These programs are perfect for classrooms, libraries, and other community organizations.
-We also offer a Scout program specifically tailored toward Boy and Girl Scout troops interested in learning about pets.
+A Scout program specifically tailored toward Boy and Girl Scout troops interested in learning about pets is also offered.

 PaCK: Pets and Caring Kids (ages 4-7)